Logical Games

 Rarity

 Today, cubes distributed by Logical Games, Inc. are quite hard to come by.
-By May of 1980, Logical Games was only able to distribute somewhere in the range of 25,000 to 30,000 cubes within the United States,[1:13] the bulk of which were manufactured by Mr. Szalai and his family.
-Although certainly not an insignificant amount, the number pales in comparison to the hundreds of millions of those sold by Ideal Toy, not to mention the knock-offs that flooded the market.
+By May of 1980, Logical Games was only able to distribute somewhere in the range of 25,000 to 30,000 cubes within the United States,[1:13] Zimmerman, Mark.
+“Subject: anecdotes from visit to Logical Games Inc.” MIT Cube Lovers, August 25, 1980.
+Archived from the original on January 1, 2020.
+Retrieved July 13, 2021.

 The most common cubes produced by Logical Games found for sale are those white in color and manufactured in the U.S. Even though these are the most common variant produced by Logical Games, they are still exceptionally hard to find today.